 8.5 Tax Allocation.
 Buyer shall prepare an allocation of the Upfront Payment, the Contingent Payment, and any amount that would be treated as consideration for U.S. federal income tax purposes among the Acquired Assets and the restrictions set forth in Section 9.9 in accordance with Section 1060 of the Code and the U.S. Treasury regulations thereunder (and any similar provision of state, local or foreign Law, as appropriate) (the "Draft Allocation").
 Buyer shall deliver the Draft Allocation to Seller within ninety (90) days after the Closing Date.
 Seller shall review the Draft Allocation and provide any objections to Buyer within fifteen (15) days after the receipt thereof.
 In the event Seller does not object to Buyer's Draft Allocation, such Draft Allocation shall be final (the "Final Allocation").
-If Seller raises objections to the Draft Allocation or any subsequent adjustments, the Parties will negotiate in good faith to resolve such objection(s).
-Any subsequent adjustments to the consideration for the Acquired Assets shall be reflected in the Final Allocation as revised by Buyer and subject to Seller's reasonable comments in a manner consistent with this Section 8.5, the imputed interest provisions of the Code, Section 1060 of the Code, and the U.S. Treasury regulations thereunder (and any similar provisions of state, local or foreign Law, as appropriate).
-Seller, Buyer and their respective consolidated Affiliates shall report and file Tax Returns (including IRS Form 8594) in accordance with the Final Allocation.
-Neither Buyer nor Seller shall take any position (whether in audits, Tax Returns, or otherwise) that is inconsistent with such Final Allocation unless required to do so by applicable Law.
+If Seller raises objections to the Draft Allocation for the Acquired Assets shall be reflected in the Final Allocation as revised by Buyer and subject to Seller's reasonable comments in a manner consistent with this Section 8.5, the imputed interest provisions of the Code, Section 1060 of the Code, and the U.S. Treasury regulations thereunder (and any similar provisions of state, local or foreign Law, as appropriate).
+Seller, Buyer and their respective consolidated Affiliates shall report and file Tax Returns, or otherwise) that is inconsistent with such Final Allocation unless required to do so by applicable Law.